rrich-kray/coding-quiz-pro/README.md

 - Allows users to take a timed quiz
 - Allows users to view user scores

+I find revisiting old projects a great way to test new skills while seeing first hand the progress I've made since my first attempt.
+Still, I think my current code structure leaves alot to be desired.
+For example, I think I could simplify things significantly by creating a single container component and passing in content as props.
+This would in all likelihood replace the Prompt, Question, PlayAgain and Infobar components altogether and eliminate a lot of repeated code.
+Given the simple nature of the data presented in all components of this app, I think that would be fairly straightforward to accomplish, but it will be a project for another day.

 ## Installation

 No installation required.
 Simply follow the link below to access the application.